Nabil-NTUProjs/DataScience-Proj/README.md

 history=my_model.fit(X_train, y_train, validation_data=(X_test, y_test), epochs=150)
 </code></pre>

-For this particular model, we have adopted keras.Sequantial() model, which is a linear stack of layers, where new layers are added on top of existing layers.
+For this particular model, we have adopted `keras.Sequantial()` model, which is a linear stack of layers, where new layers are added on top of existing layers.
 For this model, we have incorporated 3 layers.
 In the first layer, we have 20 input features(neurons), which gradually passes onto the next layer, and finally to the output layer, with 1 neuron (output, 1 or 0).

-In the first layer, we used the ‘relu’ activation function, where the output of individual nodes are are determined as the function output. the ‘relu’ is half rectified function.
+In the first layer, we used the `relu` activation function, where the output of individual nodes are are determined as the function output. the `relu` is half rectified function.
 The output is zero when input is negative and zero and output is equivalent to input when input is bigger than zero.
 This effectively gets rid of negative data from the features, which are not useful for deriving the overall probability.

-For the last layer, we used ‘sigmoid’ activation function to predict the output probability, this is akin to a logistic regression, where the function exists between (0-1), as the input of the neuron gets higher, it will reach closer to 1, and conversely, it reaches closer to 0.
+For the last layer, we used `sigmoid` activation function to predict the output probability, this is akin to a logistic regression, where the function exists between (0-1), as the input of the neuron gets higher, it will reach closer to 1, and conversely, it reaches closer to 0.
 Therefore, it can be used to determine the probability of an output, where if the range is closer to 1, it would predict the is\_safe value as closer to 1.

 ![](https://github.com/Note06/DataScience-Proj/blob/main/Readme/Aspose.Words.27acc061-d1be-46c8-b3d1-fed75dd6db93.011.png)

-**To complement the training of data through the layers, we used Adam Optimiser where it** maintains a per-parameter learning rate to improve performance on problems with sparse gradients.
+**To complement the training of data through the layers, we used `Adam` Optimiser where it** maintains a per-parameter learning rate to improve performance on problems with sparse gradients.
 Also, it adopts root mean square propagation where it maintains per-parameter learning rates from taking the mean of previous magnitudes of the gradients for the weights.
-To calculate the loss, we used “binary \_cross entropy” which compares each of the predicted probabilities to actual binary output of 1 or 0.
+To calculate the loss, we used `binary \_cross entropy` which compares each of the predicted probabilities to actual binary output of 1 or 0.
 It then calculates the score which penalises the probabilities based on distance from the expected value and therefore making up for losses.

 Through the self-training process running through multiple epochs, the accuracy results becomes more optimal with increasing number of epochs, but take note not to overfit, as overfitting can result in decreased test accuracy despite optimal train accuracy rates.
 As such, using ANN is beneficial to find the most accurate variables for feature importance.